-However, if you are a beginner, you might need to get used to it while it’s new, but you’ll realize that the Yaesu FT-60R performs better than other good ham radios in the market.
-The usual manual is also simple and clear, which makes it the best ham radio for beginners.
+However, if you are a beginner, you might need to get used to it while it’s new, but you’ll realize that the Yaesu FT-60R performs better than other good radios in the market.
+The usual manual is also simple and clear, which makes it one of the preferred ham radio for beginners.
 This should be sufficient enough to give you the best guidance needed to get started.

-So regardless of the user’s experience, you should consider getting the Yaesu FT-60R.
+So regardless of the user’s experience, you should consider getting the Yaesu FT-60R amateur radio.
 This is an outstanding option for those who don’t know what they need.

 2 – TYT MD-380

 - UK 3 pin charger

 - Backlight brightness modes

 - Runs in tier 1 & 2 modes